daattali/shinycssloaders/README.md

 Any Shiny output that uses `withSpinner()` will automatically show a spinner while it's recalculating.
 You can also manually show/hide an output's spinner using `showSpinner()`/`hideSpinner()`.

+### Full-page spinner

+You can also use `pageSpinner()` to create a full-page spinner that will cover the entire page rather than a single Shiny output.
+Full-page spinners can only be triggered manually, using `showPageSpinner()`/`hidePageSpinner()`.

 ### Setting spinner parameters globally

-If you want all the spinners in your app to share some of the options, instead of specifying them in each call to `withSpinner()`, you can set them globally using R options.
+If you want all the spinners in your app (except the full-page spinner) to share some of the options, instead of specifying them in each call to `withSpinner()`, you can set them globally using R options.
 For example, if you want all spinners to be of a certain type and color, you can set `options(spinner.type = 5, spinner.color = "#0dc5c1")`.

 ### Showing a spinner on top of the output